4.7 10 Rock Paper Scissors

 • Data Dependency: The system's effectiveness heavily relies on the amount and quality of observed data.
 A small sample size might lead to inaccurate assessments and poor strategic decisions.

-• No Guarantee of Victory: Even with a robust analysis, the inherent randomness of RPS means there's no guarantee of victory in each round.
+• No Guarantee of Victory: Even with a solid analysis, the inherent randomness of RPS means there's no guarantee of victory in each round.
 The system aims to improve your overall win rate, not to secure a win in every single round.

 Frequently Asked Questions (FAQ)